robin-mu/EDGE/Wiki/Speed-and-Acceleration.md

 ```

 ## Ticks per Step
-With this script, we can calculate the number of ticks it takes to move any amount of steps depending on `steps_since_last_prism`:
+With this script, we can calculate the number of ticks it takes to move any number of steps depending on `steps_since_last_prism`:

 | Steps since last prism | Ticks per step                             |
 |------------------------|--------------------------------------------|